judka-uriel/uriel-book/uriel_en.md

 [2:40-41](https://www.sefaria.org/The_Book_of_Maccabees_I.2.40-41). -->
-Later this rule was assigned to the category of *pikuach nefesh*, citing the words of Vayikra [18:5](https://www.sefaria.org/Leviticus.18.5): “You shall keep My statutes and My laws, which if a person does, he shall live by them”.
+Later this rule was assigned to the category of *pikuach nefesh*, citing the words of Vayikra [18:5](https://www.sefaria.org/Leviticus.18.5): “You shall keep My statutes and My laws, which if a person does, he shall live by them.”

 <!-- This rule the Jews continued to follow thereafter.
 The book
 *The Jewish War* II describes how an enemy attack was repelled on the Sabbath.